dhes/ColonoscopyPolyp/input/pagecontent/index.md

 #### cpResult - An Observation inside an Observation

 So far we have covered cpSpecimen and cpDiagnosticReport.
 With cpResult it gets more interesting.
-A the FHIR DiagnosticStudy resource has a specimen element, which we have discussed.
-It also has a result element which must consist or FHIR Observation resources.
-I can be a single resource or a list of resources, one for each polyp.
-Results constructed from Observation resources in turn have 'hasMember' elements which are References to a FHIR Observation, QuestionnaireResponse or MolecularSequence.
+The FHIR DiagnosticReport resource has a specimen element, which we have introduced.
+It also has a result element which must consist of FHIR Observation resources.
+It can be a single resource or a list of resources, one entry for each polyp.
+Results constructed from Observation resources in turn have 'hasMember' elements which can be References to a FHIR Observation, QuestionnaireResponse or MolecularSequence resource.
 In our case the reference will be constrained to the Observation resource.
-So in effect the cpResult profile is an Observation that refers to another Observations (or list of observation) called cpResults which which in turn has member Observations are named cpPathology, cpDysplasia and cpNoMalignantNeoplasm.
-This is nesting of Observation resource is permitted in FHIR and can be useful for modelling things like laboratory panels.
-The number of cpResults is the same as cpSpecimens.
-As we shall see, cpResult has a reference to its corresponding cpSpecimen.
+So in effect the cpResult profile is an Observation that refers to another Observations (or list of observations) called cpResults which which in turn has member Observations.
+These member Observations are named cpPathology, cpDysplasia and cpNoMalignantNeoplasm.
+This nesting of Observation resources is permitted in FHIR and can be very useful for modelling things like laboratory panels.
+The number of cpResults is the same as the number of cpSpecimens.
+As we shall see, each cpResult will have a reference to its corresponding cpSpecimen.

 Here are the cpResult constraints: